spnda/fastgltf/README.md

     // this across loads, but don't use it across threads. fastgltf::Parser parser;

-    // The JsonData class is designed for re-usability of the same JSON string.
+    // The GltfDataBuffer class is designed for re-usability of the same JSON string.
 It contains
-    // utility functions to load data from a std::filesystem::path or copy from an existing buffer.
+    // utility functions to load data from a std::filesystem::path, copy from an existing buffer,
-    // Note that it has to outlive the process of every parsing function you call. auto data = std::make_unique<fastgltf::JsonData>(path);
+    // or re-use an already existing allocation.
+Note that it has to outlive the process of every
+    // parsing function you call.
+    fastgltf::GltfDataBuffer data;
+    data.loadFromFile(path);

     // This loads the glTF file into the gltf object and parses the JSON.
 For GLB files, use
     // fastgltf::Parser::loadBinaryGLTF instead.
-    auto gltf = parser.loadGLTF(data.get(), path.parent_path(), fastgltf::Options::None);
+    auto gltf = parser.loadGLTF(&data, path.parent_path(), fastgltf::Options::None);
     if (parser.getError() != fastgltf::Error::None) {
         // File doesn't exist, couldn't be read, or is not a valid JSON document.
     }